IBM-Blockchain-Archive/marbles/utils/obc-js/README.md

 Return list of all known variables names in chaincode state

 ### chaincode.CUSTOM_FUNCTION_NAME(arg, [callback])
-Will invoke your Go function CUSTOM_FUNCTION_NAME and pass it 'arg'
+Will invoke your Go function CUSTOM_FUNCTION_NAME and pass it 'arg'.  **Note the name will be all lowercase**

 ***
 ***